markhwhiteii/bwsTools/README.md

 - A function to generate a balanced incomplete block design from the data.frame of designs

-- Individual estimates: based on Elo and value ratings
+- Individual estimates: based on Elo ratings